jessepav/lacygoill-wiki-backup/bug/vim.md

 ```
     E1084: Cannot delete Vim9 script function s:Imported

-## type casting doesn't work at the script level

-    $ vim -Nu NONE -S <(cat <<'EOF'
-        vim9script
-        g:two = 2
-        var l: list<number> = [1, <number>g:two]
-    EOF
-    )

-    E15: Invalid expression: <number>g:two]

-Update:  It's not necessary right now.
-Why?

-    $ vim -Nu NONE -S <(cat <<'EOF'
-        vim9script
-        g:two = 2
-        var l: list<number> = [1, g:two]
-    EOF
-    )
-    ✔
-    no error even though "g:two" was not cast to a number;
-    Shouldn't "[1, g:two]" contain a mix of "<number>" and "<any>"?

-    If it is a bug, note that a similar issue was fixed:  https://github.com/vim/vim/issues/6712

-    $ vim -Nu NONE -S <(cat <<'EOF'
-        vim9script
-        g:two = 2
-        def Func()
-            var l: list<number> = [1, g:two]
-        enddef
-        Func()
-    EOF
-    )

-    E1012: type mismatch, expected list<number> but got list<any>~
-    this is expected

-It can't be due to the fact there is no type checking at the script level.
-There *is*:

-    $ vim -Nu NONE -S <(cat <<'EOF'
-        vim9script
-        var l: number = 'string'
-    EOF
-    )

-    E1012: type mismatch, expected number but got string~

-I think that – at the script level –  Vim only checks the type of the first item
-in a list.
-That was fixed – in a `:def` function – by the patch 8.2.1407.

----

-I'm not sure this is a bug, because `:h type-casting` only mentions compiled code.
-Still, it would be more consistent if it also worked at the script level.
-Although, would it make sense?

 ##
 ## Ideas to make Vim script less weird.
 ### Make all builtin functions immune to user settings